 As dogs start to get older, they no longer need a rigorous exercise routine.
 Often, you’ll be able to cut walk time back to an hour or 30 minutes.
 You’ll need to provide enough exercise to keep their muscles strong and prevent them from becoming overweight.

 Senior Cattle Dogs no longer need to go on strenuous walks each day.
-You’ll want to reduce the amount of exercise based upon the dog.
+You’ll want to reduce the amount of exercise based on the dog.
 Often, 30 minutes to an hour of daily activity will be enough exercise to tire out your Cattle Dog and keep them healthy.

 Also, when you are exercising an older dog, you want to look for signs of potential health problems.
 For example, they might experience some discomfort or pain towards the end of the session.
 This may indicate that they have arthritis or possible injury.